JohnMeadow1/GodotGeometryElements/README.md

 # GodotGeometryElements
-All examples created using ![Godot Engine](https://github.com/godotengine/godot) v2.1.4.stable This repository is dedicated to geometry elements in game developement.
+All examples created using ![Godot Engine](https://github.com/godotengine/godot) v2.1.4.stable This repository is dedicated to introducing geometry in game developement.
+For this reason some well known methods of mathematic libraty of the Godot Engine can be reimplemented in GDScript for purpose of education.

-Objective of each example is to illustrate how selected geometry topics can be implemented.
+Objective of each example is to illustrate how selected geometry topics can be implemented and used in games.

 ## Examples: